 Running: I’ve been running since 7th grade (1977).
-I played basketball and football in high school along with running.
+I played basketball and football in high school along with running cross country and track.
 I eventually ran year-round my senior year.
 My high school times included 4:33 for the mile and 9:46 for 2 miles (3200).
 After high school I ran one year at the University of Oregon but I was in way over my head and stopped running competitively after the first year.
 I took up running again when my wife and I moved to Arizona in 1988.
-I concentrated on the roads and ran 32:07 for 10k (Phoenix New Times 10K), 1:10 for half-marathon (Las Vegas), and 2:33 for the marathon (CIM 1991).
+I focused on the roads and ran 32:07 for 10k (1991 Phoenix New Times 10K), 1:10 for half-marathon (Las Vegas), and 2:33 for the marathon (1991 CIM).

 I eventually tired of pounding the pavement and took up trail ultramarathoning when we moved back to Eugene in 1996.
 Since then I’ve run a handful of ultras a year.
 My bests include 3:34 for 50k (Autumn Leaves 1998), 6:27 for 50 miles (LeGrizz 1997), and 18:25 for 100 miles (Western States 100).

 My goals in running include getting a 10 year buckle at The Western States 100 mile.
 I’m currently at nine finishes (2001, 2002, 2004, 2005, 2007, 2009, 2010, 2011, 2017).
 In 2019 I want to run UTMB and finish the Euchre Bar Massacre in the North Fork of the American River canyon.

 I have been happily married to my wife, Laurie, since 1986.
 We have no kids, but several cats.
-The current count is three, two of which adopted us.
-We just recently moved from Eugene, OR to Auburn, CA.
+The current count is two, both adopted us.
+We moved from Eugene, OR to Auburn, CA in 2013.

 Ski Patrol: Although now an alumni, I was an active member of the Willamette Pass Ski Patrol, a National Ski Patrol volunteer organization, for 15 years beginning with the ’99-00 season.
 I served a four-year term as Patrol Director of WPSP and then a four-year term as the Oregon Region Director.